Gabriella’s life was turned around when the squint in her right eye was corrected by having a cataract removed.

 The next day Gabriella was grumpy.
 She didn’t want to go back to the clinic, she didn’t like the sticky tape being pulled off her skin.
 But then she looked around, her face brightened, smiling with disbelief at being able to see so well.
 Of course, she was not the only one smiling.
 For her mother, and the onlooking team, this was a moment to treasure.

 Our outreach team performed 194 cataract operations in their two visits to Vanuatu in 2016.
 Sadly, this is well short of the 810 cataract surgeries that are required each year to ensure no one is needlessly blind.
-To achieve this figure we need to upgrade the Port Vila National Eye Centre and train local eye doctors and nurses.
+To achieve this figure we need to upgrade the Vanuatu National Eye Centre and train local eye doctors and nurses.